 Wedding receptions and funeral wakes

-This guide sets out what those responsible for wedding receptions and funeral wakes should do to comply with regulations and guidance.
+This guide sets out what those responsible for funeral wakes should do to comply with regulations and guidance.
 Venue managers and those responsible for compliance should familiarise themselves with their legal obligations in terms of the statutory guidance Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 (as amended).

 This guidance is primarily aimed at venue managers and aims to assist them prepare activities in accordance with associated legislation.
 Additional general guidance for customers of retail and hospitality is available.

 All businesses must undertake a risk assessment to determine what adjustments are required to operate safely.
 The venue manager is responsible for ensuring these are completed.
 More detailed information, including a template can be found in the assessing risk chapter of this guide.